Sawangg/blog/README.md

 and prefetching is already done inside Astro.
 - CSP nonce is currently generated in the middleware which defeats the purpose of a strong CSP.
 There is no alternatives currently in Astro.
 - Some environment variables should have their access restricted to secret instead of public in `astro.config.ts`.
 Currently, I can't make secrets work using Cloudflare.
 This is not critical (if you share the build output with someone, they could potentially extract your secrets).
 - Currently BiomeJS partialy supports Astro files.
-The Component Script is linted/formatted but not the template part.
+The component script is linted/formatted but not the template part.
 See the [documentation](https://biomejs.dev/internals/language-support/#html-super-languages-support)

 ## References